Antiandrogen: Scalp hair loss

 5α-Reductase inhibitors like finasteride, dutasteride, and alfatradiol and the topical nonsteroidal AR antagonist topilutamide (fluridil) are approved for the treatment of pattern hair loss, also known as scalp hair loss or baldness.
 This condition is generally caused by androgens, so antiandrogens can slow or halt its progression.
 Systemic antiandrogens besides 5α-reductase inhibitors are not generally used to treat scalp hair loss in males due to risks like feminization (e.g., gynecomastia) and sexual dysfunction.
 However, they have been assessed and reported to be effective for this indication.

 Acne

-Antiandrogens are generally not used to treat acne in males due to their high risk of feminization (e.g., gynecomastia) and sexual dysfunction.
+Systemic antiandrogens are generally not used to treat acne in males due to their high risk of feminization (e.g., gynecomastia) and sexual dysfunction.
 However, they have been studied for acne in males and found to be effective.
-Clascoterone, a topical antiandrogen, is effective for acne in males and may become approved for this indication in the future.
+Clascoterone, a topical antiandrogen, is effective for acne in males, albeit modestly, and has been approved by the FDA in August 2020.

-Sexual deviance
+Paraphilias

 Androgens increase sex drive, and for this reason, antiandrogens are able to reduce sex drive in men.
-In accordance, antiandrogens are used in the treatment of conditions of sexual deviance such as hypersexuality (excessively high sex drive) and paraphilias (atypical and sometimes societally unacceptable sexual interests) like pedophilia (sexual attraction to children).
+In accordance, antiandrogens are used in the treatment of conditions such as hypersexuality (excessively high sex drive) and paraphilias (atypical and sometimes societally unacceptable sexual interests) like pedophilia (sexual attraction to children).
 They have been used to decrease sex drive in sex offenders so as to reduce the likelihood of recidivism (repeat offenses).
 Antiandrogens used for these indications include cyproterone acetate, medroxyprogesterone acetate, and GnRH modulators.